maevadevs/Go-Developer-Advanced/04-Blocks-Shadows-Control-Structures/readme.md

 ## The Universe Block

-- Go is a small language: Only 25 keywords
+- Go is a small language
+  - Only 25 keywords
-- The built-in types, constants, `nil`, and functions are not included in the list
+  - The built-in types, constants, `nil`, and functions are not included in that list
   - Go considers them *Predeclared Identifiers*
-  - **They are defined in the *Universe Block*** - The block that contains all other blocks
+  - ***Predeclared Identifiers* are defined in the *Universe Block***
+    - The root block that contains all other blocks
     - *These names can be shadowed in any other blocks*
-- **Never redefine any identifiers in the *Universe* Block**
+- **WARNING: Never redefine any identifiers in the *Universe* Block**
   - This can create some strange behaviors
   - Could also create some hard-to-find bugs